elcicd/el-CICD-docs/developer-guide.md

 ## create-release-candidate Pipeline

-The Create [Release Candidate](foundations.md#release-candidate) pipeline's will define a collection of images from those having last been deployed in the [Pre-prod](foundations.md#pre-prod) environment as a candidate for a release to production.
+The create-release-candidate pipeline allows the user to define a [Release Candidate](foundations.md#release-candidate) from the images currently deployed in the [Pre-prod](foundations.md#pre-prod) environment.

 | Build Parameters          | Description                                                             |
 | ------------------------- | ----------------------------------------------------------------------- |